Winter Break Can Help Juniors Get Into College

 As a junior in high school, there are only a few months remaining before you apply to college.
 Therefore, how you spend your remaining time can make a difference between an acceptance or denial to your dream college, especially if you are applying to the Ivy League or another top college.

-Recently, we reported to the Huffington Post six ideas for your winter break to increase your chances of getting accepted to a top college.
+Recently, I reported to the Huffington Post six ideas for your winter break to increase your chances of getting accepted to a top college.

 Here is the list of recommendations for high school juniors: